ThinkDataEd/curriculum/docs/unit4/lesson3.md

 One team of students will give a brief talk to discuss what they think the 3 most important topics of the day were.

 ###<p style="background: black; color: white; text-align: center;">**Homework**</p>
-Students will come up with at least 2 possible research questions for their participatory sensing campaign.
+Students will come up with at least 2 possible research questions for their Participatory Sensing campaign.
 They will come to a consensus about their research question with their team in the next class period.